The-OpenROAD-Project/megaboom/README.md

 account needs to have logged in using `gcloud auth login` and have access to the bucket specified.

-To use this feature, copy the `cred_helper_template.py` file to `cred_helper.py` and replace the `USER` variable with the username you would like to use.
-An example `.bazelrc` file for this scenario would look like this:
+To use this feature, copy the snippet below into `.bazelrc` and specify your username by modifying `# user: myname@openroad.tools`:

+    # user: myname@openroad.tools
     build --credential_helper=%workspace%/cred_helper.py --remote_cache=https://storage.googleapis.com/megaboom-bazel-artifacts --remote_cache_compression=true

+`cred_helper.py` will parse `.bazelrc` and look for the username in the comment.

 To gain access to the https://storage.googleapis.com/megaboom-bazel-artifacts bucket, reach out to Tom Spyrou, Precision Innovations (https://www.linkedin.com/in/tomspyrou/).